RobGaughan/Creating-Users-Managing-Group-Policy-and-Accounts/README.md

 1. Allow Domain users to access remote desktop
 2. Run Powershell script to add 1000 users to our domain
+3. create an account lockout based on failed log in attempts
+4. Enabling and Disabling users

 <h2>Deployment and Configuration Steps</h2>